 Inactive – Counts network gateways that have been marked as Inactive.

 This module processes read data captured by networked and manually read meters and lets you create a file that can be passed to your billing software.
-The Billing Reads module also shows network and manually read meters that have current billing reads available and meters that are missing reads current billing reads.
+The Billing Reads module also shows network and manually read meters that have current billing reads available and meters that are missing current billing reads.

 Use the drop-down menus in the Default Billing Read Settings menu to set the default Network and Manual/AMR read tolerances.
 That is, the number of days the system looks back from the billing date to find a billing read.
-Click Ok when finished to save any changes.
+Click Save when finished to save any changes.
 Click Cancel to retain the previous settings.

 Click Get Billing Read, and if desired use the drop-down menus to change Network and Manual Read Tolerances.
 Click Ok when finished to save the settings.
 Click Cancel to return to the previous setting.

 If desired, enter a Billing Read Date, which defaults to “today.”
+Or click the Calendar icon to pick a date.

 Note: The Billing Upload File option (step 3) is enabled and visible when the utility export type is set to Configured.
 It is disabled and not shown when the utility export type is set to Default.
 Export type is determined by Badger Meter personnel during the initial utility onboarding process.